jon-heard/obsidian-inline-scripts/README.md

 ### The "isUserTriggered" variable
 Note: There is a variable "isUserTriggered" that is accessible from any Expansion script.
 It is set to true if the Expansion script was triggered directly by a user-typed shortcut, and false if the Expansion script was triggered by another Expansion script (using the expand function).

 ***

+## ADVANCED SHORTCUTS: Hidden shortcuts
+If the syntax string that starts a shortcut's About string is "hidden", then that shortcut will not show up in the help system (the "ref" shortcuts), though it can still be used.
+This is helpful to prevent cluttering the help system with shortcuts that are not useful to the user, only to other shortcuts.

+***